Mandingo (novel): Sexual relations between white men and black women

 In Mandingo, it is expected and assumed that white men will sleep with their own and others' female slaves.
 In addition to keeping a "bed wench" at home, when Hammond Maxwell travels to various locations, his hosts usually offer a slave to sleep with, along with dinner and a bed.
 When he visits the Woodfords and meets his future wife, Blanche, Hammond shares a bed with Charles Woodford and is given a slave to have sex with.
-While Hammond kicks the slave, Sukey, out of bed when he's done with her, he is shocked that Charles and his "bed wench", Katy, have sex—including kissing on the mouth—right next to him.
+While Hammond kicks the slave, Sukey, out of bed when he is done with her, he is shocked that Charles and his "bed wench", Katy, have sex—including kissing on the mouth—right next to him.
 Later, when Charles and Hammond travel to the Coign plantation, the owner, Mr. Wilson, gives Hammond a slave, Ellen, to sleep with.
 Hammond ends up falling in love and buying Ellen from Wilson.

 The white men in Mandingo take for granted their entitlement to sleep with female slaves, and offering a "bed wench" to a (male) guest is part of the code of southern hospitality.
 However, there are limits to the actions and feelings that are acceptable between black women and white men.
 As pointed out above, Hammond is shocked when he sees Charles and Katy kiss on the lips:

 "It was disgust, bordering upon nausea, that a white man should assume an amatory equality with a Negro wench.
 It was beneath the dignity of his race—somehow bestial.
 A wench was an object for a white man's use when he should need her, not a goal of his affections, to be commanded and not to be wheedled."

 Later, when Hammond is married to Blanche, yet still sleeping with Ellen almost every night, Blanche is upset not because her husband sleeps with female slaves, but because he sleeps with one female slave: "Her husband's philandering with his wenches she would not have resented, but his dalliance with a single wench aroused her ire."
 Blanche's anger at Hammond and jealousy of Ellen grow throughout the final third of the book until she retaliates by sleeping with the Mandingo slave, Mede.
 But unlike a white man having sex with a black woman, a white woman voluntarily having sex with a black man is so beyond the parameters of acceptable behavior, it can only be punished by death.